 In modern days Argentina is one of the very few places on earth where you can still experience the montéria in its genuine, rough essence.
 Argentina’s stark landscapes, massive and ferocious wild boars and other indigenous species of wild game naturally blend with the local horse culture.

-The tough, reliable Dogo Argentino and the Criollo Argentino are the natural outcome of such an intense environment.
+Our tough, reliable dogs and the horses are the natural outcome of such an intense environment